01 March 2020

 Of continuity.

-Of a future assumed.
+Of a future we assumed would arrive.

-Then the heavier questions arrive.
+Then the heavier questions come.

-Will me and my wife be okay?
+Will my wife and I be okay?

 Will our parents be okay?